 Create and edit reports

 When you create a search or a pivot that you would like to run again or share with others, you can save it as a report.
-This means that you can create reports from both the Search and the Pivot sides of the Splunk platform.
+This means that you can create reports from both the Search and the Pivot sides of Splunk Enterprise.

 Once you create a report you can:

-- View the results that the report returns on the report viewing page.
-You can get to the viewing page for a report by clicking the name of the report on the Reports listing page.
+- Run the report on an ad-hoc basis to review the results it returns on the report viewing page.
+You can get to the viewing page for a report by clicking the report's name on the Reports listing page.

 - Open the report and edit it so that it returns different data or displays its data in a different manner.
-Your report opens in either Pivot or Search, depending on how it was created.
+Your report will open in either Pivot or Search, depending on how it was created.

 In addition, if your permissions enable you to do so, you can:

-- Change the report permissions to share it with other Splunk users.
-See Set report permissions, in this manual.
+- Change the report permissions to share it with other Splunk Enterprise users.
+See "Share your report with others," in this topic.

 You can create reports via Splunk Web four ways: